-Link to website HeidelbergCement in Africa
+Link to local website: HeidelbergCement in Africa

 HeidelbergCement’s history in Africa began in the mid-1960s.
 These initial operations by the company Scancem International were soon expanded into the sub-Saharan region.
 In 1999 Scancem International became part of HeidelbergCement.
 Today, HeidelbergCement is one of the leading cement companies in West Africa.
-Our network of companies in Africa currently comprises ten production facilities in seven countries.
+Our network of companies in Africa currently comprises 12 production facilities in nine countries.
 We are an important contributor to the economic development of these countries.

 Countries and Plants

 |Benin||Grinding plant in Cotonou|

 |Democratic Republic of the Congo||Integrated cement plants in Lukala and Kabimba|